olvap80/InstantRTOS/README.md

 C++ integrates with C shoothly, but was "not welcome" by for embedded due prejudice caused by some space and time consuming language/runtime features.
 But once those features are cut off, C++ is as efficient as C by code execution time and by binary size (and much easier to develop!).

-The most famous embedded platform known for using C++ is Arduino, and C++ fits perfectly even into requirements for their simplest board/CPU.
+The most famous embedded platform known for using C++ is Arduino, and C++ fits perfectly even into requirements for their simplest board/CPU (yep, C++ copliles even on AVR).
 Remember: all the fears around C++ are well known, but they are easy to google and are easy to find solutions :)